Below are some questions we hear regularly. Simply click the topic and information will expand below.

 If you’re interested in joining the team, contact us!

 Can we win prizes for participating?
-Is there a raffle?
+Is there a drawing?

 Yes!
-We host a campaign raffle every year – and the earlier you pledge, the more chances you have to win!
+We host a campaign prize drawing every year – and the earlier you pledge, the more chances you have to win!

 Are there awards or honors that campaign volunteers can win?

 Yes!
 Eight Advocates are chosen each year for their leadership and creativity in promoting the campaign.
-These eight are invited to a private luncheon with Dr. Hitt and the CEO of the Heart of Florida United Way.
-In addition, the first place winner receives a trophy and a $250 award sponsored by Barnes & Noble.
+The first place winner receives a trophy and a $250 award sponsored by Barnes & Noble.

 What is the difference between the “Live United” and “I Believe” campaigns?
 Can I donate to UCF through this campaign?

 The “I Believe” Campaign is UCF Foundation’s pledge drive to raise funds for scholarships and projects at UCF.
 All of the money stays within the university.
-Contact 407-822-1250 or visit http://www.ucffoundation.org.
+Contact 407-822-1220 or visit the UCF Foundation website for more information.

 The “Live United” Campaign is UCF’s pledge drive to raise funds for external charitable agencies.
 All of the money leaves UCF.